Partner

 Lisette S. Cimaglia

 Lisette has a Bachelor of Science Degree from Mercy College where she graduated in 1987.
-Lisette majored in Business Administration with a concentration in Accounting.
-For the past 4 years, Lisette has worked alongside Matthew to provide legal services to clients concerning real estate transactions, civil law actions, the formation of corporations and limited liability companies and the preparation of liquor license applications for newly established restaurants and inns in the Lake Placid area.
+She majored in Business Administration with a concentration in Accounting.
+Lisette has worked alongside Matthew to provide legal services to clients concerning real estate transactions, civil law actions, the formation of corporations and limited liability companies, and the preparation of liquor license applications for newly established restaurants and inns in the Lake Placid area.
 She is a member of the American Institute of Professional Bookkeepers.
 Lisette’s experience working with numbers is an invaluable asset when handling real estate transactions.
 Growing up in Yonkers, New York, Lisette moved to Lake Placid in 1987 after being introduced to the area by her grandfather who owned a house here for many years.
-In her free time, Lisette enjoys spending time with her family, friends and her golden retriever, Max.
+In her free time, Lisette enjoys spending time with her family, friends, and her golden retriever, Max.